Full forward model of galaxy clustering statistics with AbacusSummit lightcones: Forward model with simulation lightcones

 The first step of the forward model is to populate the simulation lightcones with galaxies.
 To achieve this, we use a Halo Occupation Distribution \citep[HOD; e.g.][]{2005Zheng, 2007bZheng} approach, which probabilistically populate dark matter halos with galaxies according to a set of halo properties.
 For a Luminous Red Galaxy (LRG) sample, the HOD is well approximated by a vanilla model given by (originally shown in \citet{2015Kwan}):

-where the five vanilla parameters characterizing the model are $M_{\mathrm{cut}}, M_1, \sigma, \alpha, \kappa$. $M_{\mathrm{cut}}$ characterizes the minimum halo mass to host a central galaxy. $M_1$ characterizes the typical halo mass that hosts one satellite galaxy. $\sigma$ describes the steepness of the transition from 0 to 1 in the number of central galaxies. $\alpha$ is the power law index on the number of satellite galaxies. $\kappa M_\mathrm{cut}$ gives the minimum halo mass to host a satellite galaxy.
-We have added a modulation term $\bar{n}_{\mathrm{cent}}^{\mathrm{LRG}}(M)$ to the satellite occupation function to remove satellites from halos without centrals.
+where the five vanilla parameters characterizing the model are $M_{\mathrm{cut}}, M_1, \sigma, \alpha, \kappa$. $M_{\mathrm{cut}}$ characterises the minimum halo mass to host a central galaxy. $M_1$ characterises the typical halo mass that hosts one satellite galaxy. $\sigma$ describes the steepness of the transition from 0 to 1 in the number of central galaxies. $\alpha$ is the power law index on the number of satellite galaxies. $\kappa M_\mathrm{cut}$ gives the minimum halo mass to host a satellite galaxy.
+We have added a modulation term $\bar{n}_{\mathrm{cent}}^{\mathrm{LRG}}(M)$ to the satellite occupation function to remove the possibility of populating satellite galaxies in small and poorly resolved halos.
+However, there is evidence that such central-less satellites may exist in a realistic stellar-mass selected catalog \citep[][]{2019Jimenez}.

 We have also included an incompleteness parameter $\mathrm{ic}$, which is a downsampling factor controlling the overall number density of the mock galaxies.
-This parameter is relevant when trying to match the observed mean density of the galaxies in addition to clustering measurements.
+This parameter is conceived to account for incompleteness in the observed galaxy sample and is tuned by matching against the mean number density in the observed sample \citep[e.g.][]{2016Rodriguez, 2016Leauthaud, 2018Guo}.
 By definition, $0 < \mathrm{ic}\leq 1$.

-The lightcone also enables modeling of galaxy population across redshifts, where both the underlying density field and the galaxy bias evolves.
-This is particularly powerful for current and future deep surveys such as DESI and PFS where simultaneous modeling across a wide redshift range is necessary to leverage the full statistical power of the data.

-To this end, we enable redshift-dependent HOD models in \ahod.
-In a first implementation, we add two additional free parameters to the model, $\mu_{\mathrm{cut}, p}$ and $\mu_{1, p}$, where we define $\mu \equiv \log M $.
-These two parameters are the first derivative of $\log M_{\rm cut} $ and $\log M_1$ against the scale factor, respectively.
-Thus, the modified parameters in the \textsc{AbacusHOD} model take the following form for a given choice of a reference redshift, $z_{\rm pivot}$,

-where $i = \{{\rm cut}, \ 1\}$.
-Currently, we opt to make only $M_{\rm cut}$ and $M_1$ redshift-dependent for simplicity.
-In principle, all HOD parameters can be redshift-dependent and the \ahod\ package can be easily extended to accommodate such complexities.

 In addition to determining the number of galaxies per halo, the standard HOD model also dictates the position of velocity of the galaxies.
 For the central galaxy, its position and velocity are set to be the same as those the halo center, specifically the L2 subhalo center-of-mass for the {\sc CompaSO} halos.
 For the satellite galaxies, they are randomly assigned to halo particles with uniform weights, each satellite inheriting the position and velocity of its host particle.